Hotmoka/hotmoka/tutorial/Takamaka.md

 a Hotmoka node that implements a disk memory simulation of a blockchain.
 It has been installed in our local Maven repository previously, when we packaged the Hotmoka project.

+Since we modified the file `pom.xml`, Eclipse might show an error for the `blockchain` project.
+To fix it, you might need to update the Maven dependencies of the project: right-click on the `blockchain` project &rarr; Maven &rarr; Update Project...

 Leave directory `src/test/java` empty, by deleting its content, if not already empty.